andre-gra/cv/README.md

     - _Channel Pilot, bindCommerce, feed_
   - Control of the work-flow on new implementations of e-commerce platforms, management of bug priorities
     - _Bug hunting, Jira workflow_
-  - Feed and tracking evaluation on Ads performance
+  - Coordination for feed and web advertising technical implementations
     - _Google Tag Manager, Hurrà OWAPro Tag Manager, GDPR_

 ---